dgallardo01/MakerBot-API-Search/README.md

 Todo
 ====

-- Cache images for faster scroll and load time
 - Improve search feature to make API calls when necessary
 - Improve UI elements
 - Add a "POST" feature for users to be able to save to a collection for printing later.